Frequently Asked Questions

 Is it possible to waive a core course?

 A number of students in the MRED program already hold an MBA, JD or another advanced degree.
-Where a student has already completed an equivalent course, with the consent of the instructor they may waive a core class.
-In such cases, the student then has the opportunity to take additional elective classes to satisfy the 44 unit requirement for the MRED degree.
+Where a student has already completed an equivalent course, they may waive a core class only with the consent of the instructor.
+In such cases, the student must take additional elective classes to satisfy the 44 unit requirement for the MRED degree.